-Sharon M. Loverde, PhD, is an Assistant Professor in the Chemistry department at College of Staten Island, a senior campus at the City University of New York (CUNY).
+Sharon M. Loverde, PhD, is an Associate Professor in the Chemistry department at College of Staten Island, a senior campus at the City University of New York (CUNY).
 She is also a faculty member of the Graduate Center of CUNY in the areas of Chemistry, Biochemistry, and Physics.
 Dr. Loverde’s research focuses on molecular dynamics simulations of self-assembly in soft and biological systems.
 In particular, Dr. Loverde is interested in the development of multi-scale simulation toolsets to predict the structure and stability of assemblies ranging from supramolecular fibers composed of peptide amphiphiles to microtubules, a supramolecular filament found in the cytoskeleton.
 Dr. Loverde is also strongly interested in the development of simulation methodologies to probe the interactions of hydrophobic drugs with model polymeric and phospholipid membranes, as well as macromolecular assemblies stabilized by electrostatics.
 Dr. Loverde was an NIH NRSA Postdoctoral Fellow who worked with Dennis E. Discher (UPenn) and Michael L. Klein (Temple).
 She received her PhD in Materials Science and Engineering from Northwestern University working with Monica Olvera de la Cruz.

 PhD Materials Science and Engineering, Northwestern University